Separation Anxiety in Children

 Anxiety and Children – Provides an overview of separation anxiety disorder, symptoms and treatment options.
 (American Academy of Child and Adolescent Psychiatry)

 Childhood Anxiety Disorders – Provides information on anxiety disorders of children and adolescents, including separation anxiety.
-(Anxiety Disorders Association of America)
+(Anxiety and Depression Association of America)

 Dealing with separation anxiety